LelsersLasers/WhatGoesUp/PLAN.md

 # Movement
 - Quick, high tempo
 - double jump
-	- Push direction based on wasd
+	- Push direction based on ad
 - sliding on certain surfaces to keep momentum.
 	- Not like ice sliding (which we can add if we want to)
 	- is a slide that is cancelable but in certain cases will make the player go faster
 		- On a downhill user picks up speed for example
 - certain surfaces you can stick to
 	- like walls or something
--

 # Camera
 - Direct side